Master the skills you need to take the next step in your early learning career and prepare to take on a leadership position in the child care field.

 English is the language of instruction at Assiniboine.
 All applicants educated outside of Canada or in a country not on the test exempt list are expected to meet the English language proficiency requirement.
 See assiniboine.net/elp for more information.

-Please use the ECPM Program Application Checklist to help you submit a complete application for this program.
+Please use the CPM Program Application Checklist to help you submit a complete application.

 Careers & Connections